-- Avoid first-person reference: While drafting your essay, avoid the usage of “I believe” or “ I think” or even “in my opinion”.
+- Avoid first-person reference: While drafting your GRE Analyze an Argument essay, avoid the usage of “I believe” or “ I think” or even “in my opinion”.
 It is automatically assumed that the essay will be written from a first person perspective, hence usage of “I” proves to be redundant.

 - Structure your argument well: The Argument task will have several claims and assumptions.
 Make it a point to discuss these assumptions, before you move on to criticise it or prove that the argument is flawed.
 This will lead to a flow in the paragraphs and provide you a premise to begin making your point.

 - Scan the question for any errors: Since your task would entail arguing the claims made in the Argument section, you have to scan the question several times and make a note of any errors you might find.
 These errors can be generalisations, data discrepancies, or even inadequate information provided.
 Identifying these errors will make it a lot easier for you to criticise them and justify your critical analysis.

 - Provide suggestions: A brilliant way to validate your argument is providing suggestions on how the argument could have strengthened.
 You can point out the fallacies you have noticed in the argument and suggest alternate ways to replace and revamp the argument.
 This in turn strengthens your critical voice in the essay, therefore, making it a commendable one.

 We hope these tips for the GRE Analytical Writing section help in your preparation.
 And, as we have always mentioned, consistent practice will always get you through the exam.
 So, go on, start practicing, keeping these tips in mind and ace the GRE AWA section.

 - What is the average score range of GRE AWA?

 The GRE AWA cut-off varies based on the field of study.
 However, a score of 3.5 is considered as the average score.